microsoft/fluentui/apps/public-docsite/src/pages/Overviews/ControlsPage/docs/wc/ControlsOverview.md

-### Fluent UI Web components
+### Fluent UI Web Components

-To build Fluent experiences on the web using Web components, please see our Web components documentation
+To build Fluent experiences on the web using Web Components, please see our documentation.

 ### FAST

-Fluent UI Web components are build with FAST.
+Fluent UI Web Components are build with FAST.
 To learn more go here.